vanyavasilyev/Formality-Evaluation/report.md

 First model was taken from https://arxiv.org/pdf/2204.08975.
 It is a Neural-Network-based model.
 The second one is also based on a NN.
 I found it from https://huggingface.co/.
 However, it is still possible to evalute non-DL models.
 As multiple papers (https://web.ntpu.edu.tw/~myday/doc/IRI2022/IEEE_IRI2022_Proceedings/pdfs/IRI2022-2biJIxjybiQ3DOmA6IkB2x/660300a001/660300a001.pdf, https://web.ntpu.edu.tw/~myday/doc/IRI2022/IEEE_IRI2022_Proceedings/pdfs/IRI2022-2biJIxjybiQ3DOmA6IkB2x/660300a001/660300a001.pdf) claim that DL models perform better, I decided to compare such models.

+The names of the models are: "s-nlp/xlmr_formality_classifier" and "Harshveer/autonlp-formality_scoring_2-32597818"

 ## Result

 My laptop did not allow me to validate models on the whole datasets.
-The results on small samples are
+The results on small samples for the first model are:
+* Pavlick: macro f1 = 0.67, correlation = 0.80
+* German: macro f1 = 0.58, correlation = 0.85
+* labeled: macro f1 = 0.65, correlation = 0.68

+For the second one I got:
+* Pavlick: macro f1 = 0.80, correlation = 0.83
+* German: macro f1 = 0.83, correlation = 0.86
+* labeled: macro f1 = 0.88, correlation = 0.86

+The first one seems to work worse.